 In the case of ADRs, the US banks issue ADRs which can trade in US markets.
-Some of the US banks which sponsor ADRs are – The Bank of New York Mellon (BNY), and State Street.
-In the case of GDRs, the issuer can be any international bank and it allows the investors to have access in capital markets otherwise of its home country.
-Several international banks issue GDRs such as Deutsche Bank, JP Morgan Chase.
+Some of the US banks which sponsor ADRs are – The Bank of New York Mellon (BNY) and State Street.
+In the case of GDRs, the issuer can be any international bank, and it allows the investors to have access to capital markets otherwise of their home country.
+Several international banks issue GDRs, such as Deutsche Bank and JP Morgan Chase.

 In the case of ADRs, the market is a retail investor market having large participation from investors.
 Whereas in the case of GDRs, the market involved is an institutional market.

 The ADRs are classified into two categories – Sponsored ADRs and Un-Sponsored ADRs.

 Whenever there is a contract between a Non-US Company and a US Bank, the creation of the Sponsored ADRs happens.
 In this type of ADR, the company bears all the handling costs concerning the issuance of depository receipts in the market.
 In contrast, the bank deals with all the transactions occurring between the investors and the non-US company through depository receipts.

 The creation of un-sponsored ADRs also happens by US banks without involving any non-US company.
 And hence such ADRs are traded mostly over-the-counter.
 The unsponsored ADRs are further classified into Type I, Type II, and Type III ADRs.

 On the other hand, GDRs are broadly classified into two categories – Rule 144A GDRs and Regulation S GDRs.